 Why Do We Over Think?

 I suffer from an over-thinking mind.
-Most of my life I spent over analyzing and running the “What if” scenarios over and over in my head.
+Most of my life I spent over-analyzing and running the “What if” scenarios over and over in my head.
 Much of my anxiety came from fearful thoughts.
 It is an exhausting way to live your life.
-Many people turn to alcohol and drugs to numb their mind, but that is not the answer.
+Many people turn to alcohol and drugs to numb their minds, but that is not the answer.
 It just causes more stress and anxiety down the road.
 You never really address the root of the problem.
 The mind has evolved over time to become a great problem solver.
 It is always looking for its next problem to solve.
 Most of the thoughts we generate, the mind considers them a problem that must be solved.
 If you don’t know how to regulate those thoughts they can take over your life.
 We live in an overstimulated culture.
 You need to retrain your mind to stop overthinking.

 Ways to Shut Off Your Over Thinking Mind

 The first step is to become aware of your mind patterns.
 You may notice certain triggers that may cause you to start thinking obsessively.
 Once you start to become aware of your conditioned behaviors, you can begin to work on reconditioning your mind.
 A powerful book that changed my life was reading The Power of Now by Eckhart Tolle.
 In this book, he explains how the mind works and techniques to stop the mind from over thinking.
 Try to remember that your thoughts are not reality, they are just thoughts.
 It’s your reaction to those thoughts that are causing your unwanted anxiety.
 Ask yourself this question when your mind has taken over “Do I have any problems at this moment?”
 Not tomorrow or next week, but right now.

 Eckhart Tolle on the mind